 About me.
-I am a research associate in Computer Laboratory, and a junior research fellow (JRF) in Wolfson College.
-I have recently joined the computational group of Integrative Cancer Medicine Project.
+I am a senior research associate in Computer Laboratory, and a junior research fellow (JRF) in Wolfson College.
+I am a member of the computational group of Integrative Cancer Medicine Project.
 This project looks at integrating genomic, imaging and clinical data to provide more personalised diagnostic and treatment plans for cancer patients.
 We use a variety of machine learning methods for the predictive purposes.
 My interest lies in using symbolic methods and biomedical ontologies to extract generative logic models from the predictive ones, where the former are used for explaining the predictions of the latter.

 Research.
 My main area of expertise is symbolic AI; Research interests include Explainable AI, Automated Reasoning, Reinforcement Learning and Multi-agent Decision-making.

 Email: zohreh.shams [AT] cl.cam.ac.uk